How do I apply for my student to attend IC Imagine?

 local authorities and such offense is not identified in this Code of Student

-Conduct, the consequence may be expulsion from IC Imagine.
+Conduct, the consequence may be exclusion from IC Imagine.
 Restitution

 for loss or damage will be required in addition to any other prescribed